 Incurring New Debts, Selling, Purchasing or Refinancing Property: While you are in Bankruptcy, you are restricted in the types of transactions you may complete.
-In order to sell, buy or lease a major asset such as a house, a car, etc. or to borrow in excess of \$250.00 (including buying or refinancing a home or taking out a new car loan), you must obtain permission from the Bankruptcy Court.
+In order to sell, buy or lease a major asset such as a house, a car, etc. or to borrow in excess of \$1,000.00 (including buying or refinancing a home or taking out a new car loan), you must obtain permission from the Bankruptcy Court.
 Again, if you have an attorney, call your attorney.
 Your attorney will know how to obtain permission to enter into these types of transactions from the Bankruptcy Court.
-If you do not have an attorney, call the Trustee's office.
-The Trustee has forms and instructions for the types of motions required allowing you to sell, buy or refinance a home, or to purchase property with a new loan, which will be sent to you by mail only if you are acting as you own attorney.